Scott Maentz/Flickr

 Many parent groups choose to have their trunk or treat events shortly before Halloween, but not on Oct.
 31, when families may want to trick-or-treat in their neighborhoods or attend other community events.
 It's common for schools to hold trunk or treat events on the Friday or Saturday before Halloween.
 Another option is to hold the event in mid-October and choose a harvest or fall theme.

-If your school is closed because of COVID-19, check with your principal to see if you can use the school parking lot or will need to look for another location for your event.
+Check with your principal to see if you can use the school parking lot or will need to look for another location for your event.

 When choosing a time, consider if the parking lot is lit after dark.
 If not, hold the event during daylight hours or plan to set up floodlights.